PensionBee/ddd-workshop/README.md

-# Values, Entities, Aggregates & Parsers
+# Values, Entities & Parsers

 [Back to the workshop overview](https://github.com/PensionBee/ddd-workshop#ddd-workshop-overview)

 ## Context

-### Values & Entities

-#### What is an Entity?
+### What is an Entity?

 In Domain-Driven Design, an **entity** is a representation of anything in a domain which can be defined by a unique identifier that remains constant throughout it's lifecycle.
-A simple entity can be made up of primitive **values** (attributes) some of which will change  throughout the entity's lifecycle.
+A simple entity can be made up of primitive **values** (attributes), some of which will change throughout the entity's lifecycle.
 For example:

 ```sh
 Order                      # 'Order' is an entity - even when the attributes of an order change, it's still the same order